Skip to main content

 Previously assessed needs

-A stagnating economy, in great part due to the 16-year blockade, recurrent hostilities, a chronic energy crisis and the internal Palestinian divide trapped the Gaza Strip in a downward cycle of poverty and dire humanitarian situation now further exacerbated by the current hostilities.
+A stagnating economy, in great part due to the 16-year blockade, recurrent hostilities, a chronic energy crisis, and the internal divisions between Palestinians have trapped the Gaza Strip in a dire humanitarian situation and downward cycle of poverty, now further exacerbated by the current unprecedented hostilities.

-At least 2.1 million Palestinians, out of 5.5 million (more than 40%) needed humanitarian assistance.
+At least 3.1 million Palestinians, out of 5.5 million (more than 56%), are facing critical needs, considering both Gaza and the West Bank.

-Some 600,000 Palestinians in East Jerusalem, Hebron H2 area and Area C – an Israeli-controlled area covering over 60% of the West Bank – need better access to essential services such as water, health care, and education.
+Some 600,000 Palestinians in East Jerusalem, the Hebron H2 area, and Area C – an Israeli-controlled area covering over 60% of the West Bank – need better access to essential services such as water, health care, and education.

-Schools continue to be damaged or demolished with 60 schools at risk of demolition.
+Schools continue to be damaged or demolished, with 60 schools at risk of being levelled.
 Palestinian students are routinely harassed on their way to school, hampering their access to education.

 MAP_PALESTINE_WEST_BANK